solo-io/supergloo/docs/content/operations/upgrading.md

 These resources will be recreated when `discovery` is scaled back up later in the upgrade process.
 Deleting these resources ensures that the latest discovery implementation will recreate them with the structure it expects.

-1. Using the desired version of `meshctl`, re-register all clusters registered to the Gloo Mesh management plane.
-This will ensure that all remote cluster agents and CRDs are updated to a version compatible with the version of Gloo Mesh you are upgrading to.
-Refer to the [setup guide on registering a cluster]({{% versioned_link_path fromRoot="/setup/register_cluster" %}}) and be sure to use the same cluster names and contexts that were used at the initial cluster registration time.

 1. Manually update the Gloo Mesh management plane CRDs in the management cluster.
 These include both `discovery` and `networking` resources.
 Because of the way [Helm handles CRDs at upgrade time](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations), this step is required to ensure the management plane CRDs have the validation schemas expected by the version of Gloo